jliu1999/Galvanize-DSI-Capstone-Project-2/README.md

 ## Future Plans

-* Try to fine-tune learning rate for SGD optimizer
+* Try to fine-tune learning rate for SGD optimizer, and try out more epochs as I even didn't reach 100 epochs due to technical problems.
 * Try out Hyperas module to sysmatically fine-tune the hyperparameters of the models.
 I tried it for this project, but didn't get it work.
 * Try out AlexNet, ResNet, VGGNet, and Inceptionet to have an idea how these neural networks differ from each other and CNN.